IdeasClinicUWaterloo/W26_HealthTech_Innovation_Challenge_Guides/Machine_Vision/GUIDE.md

 <h2 id = '3'> 3.
 Computer Vision Basics</h2>

-Refer to the github page from the [Winter 2025 HealthTech Inovation Challenge](https://github.com/IdeasClinicUWaterloo/W25_HealthTech_Innovation_Challenge_Guides/blob/4b4f367f191157d8503dc93de521de78b7b8d533/Computer_Vision/GUIDE.md) for a beginners guide to OpenCV and Mediapipe
+Refer to the tech stack from the Winter 2025 [Health Tech Innovation Challenge](https://github.com/IdeasClinicUWaterloo/W25_HealthTech_Innovation_Challenge_Guides/tree/4b4f367f191157d8503dc93de521de78b7b8d533/Computer_Vision) for a beginners guide to OpenCV and Mediapipe.

 <h2 id = '4'> 4.
 Machine Learning</h2>

+- Machine Learning (ML) is a branch of AI that teaches systems to think and understand like humans by learning from the data.
+     - Trained ML models must be integrated into an application to make its predictions accessible.
-* There are three core machine learning types: supervised learning, unsupervised learning and reinforcement learning.
+- There are three core machine learning types: supervised learning, unsupervised learning and reinforcement learning.
-* The model provided in this folder `(name of file)` is a supervised learning algorithm.
+- The model provided in this folder `(name of file)` is a supervised learning algorithm.
-    * This means that the data used to train the model was labelled before
+     - This means that the data used to train the model was labelled before running it through the model.
+     -

+<h3 id = '4.1'> 4.1 LSTM</h3>